SeedSigner/seedsigner/docs/feature_roadmap.md

-# v0.5.0 Pre-Release Roadmap
+# Feature Roadmap

-A rough feature set grouping for each v0.5.0 preview release.
+Current focus: v0.5.0 preview releases.

 *Note: It may or may not make sense to do minor bugfix preview releases along the way (e.g. 1.0 -> 1.1).*

-## Pre-Release 1.x
+## v0.5.0 Pre-Release 1.x
 * Scan SeedQR / CompactSeedQR
 * Set passphrase
 * View seed words w/configurable warnings